NREL/human-metrics-explore/README.md

 This is primarily needed if you want to modify or extend the analysis.
 This repo has Continous Integration (CI) enabled.
+So if any of these steps
+fail:
-So if any of these steps fail, please compare your environment and output against CI and bring them into alignment.
+- please compare your environment and output against CI and bring them into alignment
+- if that also fails, please **file an issue** with the output of each CI step in your environment.

 #### One-time installation